YunusEmreNalbant/sample-spring-microservices-with-webflux/README.md

-# Spring Boot Reactive Microservices Architecture
+# Spring Boot Microservices Architecture with WebFlux

 This project is a small example of a microservices architecture built with Spring Boot.
 It aims to demonstrate the basics of microservices, Eureka for service discovery, and inter-service communication using WebClient.
 The project includes the following components: